Media coverage of the Israeli–Palestinian conflict: Baby death date misrepresentation

 A Gaza man falsely claimed that his five-month-old baby died on March 23, 2012, when the generator powering his respirator ran out of fuel, a result of the Egyptian blockade on Gaza and Egyptian cut-off of fuel to Gaza.
 The baby's death, which had been "confirmed" by a Gaza health official, would have been the first to be connected with the territory's energy shortage.
 The baby's father, Abdul-Halim Helou, said that his son Mohammed was born with a lymphatic disorder and needed removal of the fluids that accumulated in his respiratory system, and had only a few months to live.
 He said that they had erred in how much fuel was required and that if they had been "living in a normal country with electricity", his son's chances of living longer would have been better.

 However, the report was called into question when it emerged that the timing of the baby's death had been misrepresented, and appeared to be an attempt by Gaza's Hamas rulers to exploit the death to gain sympathy.
 The Associated Press later learned that news of Mohammed Helou's death had already appeared on March 4 in the local Arabic newspaper Al-Quds and that Hamas was now trying to recycle the story to capitalize on the family's tragedy.
 The Al-Quds article contained the same details as the later report, but with an earlier date.
 When confronted by the Associated Press, the family and Hamas official Bassem al-Qadri continued to insist that the baby had only recently died.
 The AP reporter Diaa Hadid tweeted, "#Hamas misrepresented a story.
 Two Hamas officials misled us and so did the family."

 The Associated Press then retracted the story, explaining that "The report has been called into question after it was learned that a local newspaper carried news of the baby's death on March 4."

 An Israeli government spokesman said he was not surprised by Hamas' attempt to "hide the truth and manipulate the information that is allowed to get out of Gaza."

-Honest Reporting commented that "when Palestinian lies and misinformation go unchecked, it's inevitable that dishonest propaganda tactics used against Israel will be employed against others."
-CAMERA stated that this was "the latest example of disinformation about Gaza casualties."